-More than 150,000 people across 33 suburbs now call Campbelltown home, making us one of the 10 largest local government authorities in NSW.
+More than 170,943 people across 34 suburbs now call Campbelltown home, making us one of the 10 largest local government authorities in NSW.

-Campbelltown Local Government Area (LGA) is located in Sydney's south-western suburbs, between 30 and 55 kilometres from the Sydney CBD.
-Campbelltown occupies 31,222 hectares of land area with a population density of 5.04 persons per hectare.
+Campbelltown City is located in Sydney's south-western suburbs, between 30 and 55 kilometres from the Sydney CBD.
+Campbelltown occupies 31,133 hectares of land area with a population density of 5.49 persons per hectare.

 Campbelltown is located at the hub of one of the most significant current and future growth areas in south west Sydney.
 Serviced by seven electrified railway stations, positioning along the main Sydney to Melbourne rail line and direct road connections to major freeways and motorways, Campbelltown is a highly accessible location by both road and rail.

 Campbelltown features a rapidly growing and diverse workforce, with a balance of skilled and semi-skilled workers across a diverse range of areas.
-With a Gross Regional Product estimated at $7.9 billion in 2017, Campbelltown has employment opportunities across a wide range of sectors.
+With a Gross Regional Product estimated at $7.28 billion in 2019, Campbelltown has employment opportunities across a wide range of sectors.

 Additional community profile information, including social atlas and population forecast can be found on Campbelltown City Council's Community Profile.